What I’m Up To

 As suggested here, this is what I’d highlight if I ran into a friend I hadn’t seen in a year:

 - Supporting Catherine as she enters her 6th year of living with metastatic breast cancer.
-She starts a new round of chemotherapy this month, and cycles will continue over the summer.

 - Writing posts for my blog as needs and interests dictate; planning toward an upgrade to Drupal 8 shortly.